svandragt/webview-flask/readme.md

 ## Installation

+Multiple options:

-1. Build the executable (see below)
+1. Build the executable (see below), OR
 2. Install using pipx: `pipx install webview-flask`